 Strategic and Competitive Intelligence Professionals (SCIP)

-CUA Career Services: Programs, services and resources designed to encourage and assist students and alumni in obtaining their employment and educational goals.
+Catholic University Center for Academic and Career Success: Programs, services and resources designed to encourage and assist students and alumni in obtaining their employment and educational goals.

 Hack Library School: A blog by library school students, for library school students.
 Advice on how to make the most of your time in library school, as well as commentary and insights on LIS-related topics.